poquirion/hpc-genomics-workflow/_episodes/05-variant_calling.md

 to scroll or type `?` for a help menu.
 To navigate to a specific position, type `g`.
 A dialogue box will appear.
 In this box, type the name of the "chromosome", followed by a colon and the position of the variant you would like to view (e.g. for this sample, type `NC_012967.1:50` to view the 50th base.
 Type `Ctrl^C` or `q` to exit `tview`.

+More details on the [mpileup format](https://en.wikipedia.org/wiki/Pileup_format) use here is also found on wikipedia.

 > ## Exercise
 >